oroinc/documentation/commerce/user_guide/getting_started/activities/calls/activities_calls_actions.rst

 .. important::
    Enterprise Edition only.

-When you want to stop sharing a call with users / business units / organizations, perform as follows:
+To stop sharing a call with users / business units / organizations:

 1. In the main menu, navigate **Activities>Calls**.